Cerchie/fun-with-deepgram-and-next/README.md

 I'd like to make use of some sort of module to render the words based on something like frequency, perhaps.
 This would require a larger sample audio file.
 I also haven't made any changes to the out-of-the-box Next styles yet.
 2. Render a streaming transcript.
 This would affect the design choices of my first goal -- for example, if I chose a frequency chart module, I'd have to pick one that was dynamic.
+3. Once I've rendered the streaming transcript, push the Deepgram API further by [utilizing parameters](https://developers.deepgram.com/api-reference/#transcription-prerecorded) like `search` or `callback`.